Tell Congress to hold hearings on the FCC!

 The back story:

-In the late 1990s, the Federal Communications Commission (FCC) adopted human exposure guidelines for radio-frequency microwave radiation ("wireless radiation") emitted from cell phones and other wireless devices.
-The guidelines were based primarily on studies from the 1980s showing that radiation from cell phones had no biological effects, only thermal (heating) effects.
+In 1996, the Federal Communications Commission (FCC) adopted human exposure guidelines for radio-frequency microwave radiation ("wireless radiation") emitted from cell phones and other wireless devices.
+The guidelines were based primarily on studies from the 1980s showing that radiation from cell phones had only minimal, immediate, thermal effects.
+Non-thermal effects were not even considered.

 At the time, that claim was strongly disputed by independent scientists, since they had already demonstrated DNA breaks and other biological harm from prolonged exposure.
 And over the past twenty-four years, hundreds of new studies have documented and confirmed those findings.